 Altitude and altitude sickness

-Altitude sickness is a very important topic that should not be underestimated, especially during our tours in the Indian Himalayas.
+Altitude sickness is a very important topic that should not be underestimated, especially on our tours in the Indian Himalayas.
 At altitudes above 3500 m, our body has to slowly get used to the low air pressure, which also causes less oxygen to enter our lungs.
 The first signs of altitude sickness are headaches, which are accompanied by dizziness, nausea, insomnia and loss of appetite.
 It becomes problematic when water accumulates in the lungs and brain and edema occurs.
 Then only the immediate descent to lower altitudes will help.
-To prepare for the heights on our tours, we will either spend a few nights at high altitudes before the tour or slowly ascend during the tour to acclimatize.
-If we notice that there are problems with our guests (each person is otherwise able to acclimatize, regardless of age, gender and fitness level), it may happen that either the entire group or the concerned participant descends/returns with a team.
+In order to prepare for the heights on our tours, we will either spend a few nights at high altitudes before the tours or slowly ascend during the tours to acclimate ourselves.
+If we notice that there are problems with our guests (each person is otherwise able to acclimatize, regardless of age, gender and fitness level), it may happen that either the entire tour group or the participant descends/returns with a team.
 In addition, it makes sense to take an emergency drug for altitude sickness.
 For this, it is best to consult the pharmacy or the travel doctor.
 For certain tours we will also have oxygen with us.

 Meals are adapted to the local cuisine and mostly vegetarian.

 Many accommodations will take place in luxury camps.
 These are camps with tents that have beds, an attached bathroom and electrification.

 At the end of July/beginning of August 2019 we were able to experience a guided motorcycle tour Manali/Leh/Pangong Lake etc. Chalo Travels works with local guides, which greatly enhances the travel experience.
 The tour was well planned, the choice of accommodations was very well taken and the whole team consisted of professionals!
 All bookings were done in advance and worked!
 We will be back in northern India with Sarah and her Team in 2020.
 Thank you